-Choosing what to tell you, or rather, what NOT to tell you is really difficult: this territory has so much beauty to offer that it deserves to be visited everything.
-But here we must limit ourselves to just a few things, so we focus on the places we love most.
+Choosing what to tell you, or rather, what NOT to tell you is really difficult: this territory has so much beauty to offer that it deserves to be visited in length and in width.
+We will tell you about the places in Abruzzo that we love the most.
 The rest we will help you to find out once you arrive here.
 And you will decide how long and how much you will be captivated by its charm.

 The beach is the safe and well organized one that characterizes many destinations on the Adriatic coast.
 Those who have children and those who prefer a calm and friendly sea know that they cannot go wrong here: in addition to the shallow and sandy waters, they find very well equipped bathing establishments.
 Did you know that it is called the golden beach?
 It is because of the sand, fine and shining in the rays of the sun.

 Although wonderful, Abruzzo is a very little known territory.
 Well, leave the sea behind you and turn to your west: it will open a completely new stage, a spectacular landscape, made up of mountains, valleys, medieval fortresses and villages loved and celebrated by poet D'Annunzio himself, the most illustrious son of this earth.

 Did you know that, thanks to its 3 national parks, (Abruzzo, Lazio and Molise National Park, Maiella National Park e Gran Sasso and Monti della Laga National Park), Abruzzo was named the greenest region in Europe?

 And did you know that in Abruzzo there are as many as 23 between “The most beautiful villages in Italy”?

 Here are the ones closest to Giulianova: Civitella del Tronto, with the beautiful medieval historic center, the ruetta, or the narrowest street in Italy where only one person can pass at a time and, a quarter of an hour away by car the Gole del Salinello.